-NOTE: This section is still under construction and describes the overall process our footwear goes through.
-Specifically it details the process of hand welting.
-Currently all of our footwear is hand welted, though some of our previous samples are not - please contact us if you have any questions!
+NOTE: This section is still under construction and describes the overall process our hand welted footwear goes through.
+Nailed construction is slightly different and there is a page on that method in the works.
+Please contact us if you have any questions!

 "Clicking" is the process by which the hide is divided into individual pieces of leather, based on which sections of the hide are best suited for which sections of a boot or shoe.
 A pattern is used to cut the pieces to the precise shape and size required.
 The pieces are then thinned out (skived) on the edges as necessary, and then folded over to create a smooth edge that won't fray, and keep the water-shedding ability of the top "grain" intact.
 Additional reinforcement is added to any pieces than will experience additional stress, such as the top openings and the facings, where the lacing eyelets will be added later.